JayaBharathi3698/phase-1-Swapnil/Meetings/Session_with_Ankur.md

-# Session with Ankur Raj bhiya:
+# Session with Ankur Raj :

 1. Git and GitHub should be learnt.